 All orders are subject to credit card approval and verification of billing address.
-Your credit card will not be charged until the end of the transaction The price of the ticket may include a Kings Theatre booking fee and a Kings Theatre building improvement fund fee
+Your credit card will not be charged until the end of the transaction and the price of the ticket may include The Kings Theatre booking fee and The Kings Theatre restoration levy.

-The Kings Theatre will not be held responsible for any tickets purchased through unauthorised methods
+The Kings Theatre will not be held responsible for any tickets purchased through unauthorised methods.

-Tickets are sold subject to the Kings Theatre’s right to make alterations to the cast, or advertised arrangements, discounts and prices rendered necessary by an unavoidable cause.
+Tickets are sold subject to The Kings Theatre’s right to make alterations to the cast or advertised arrangements (including rescheduling events), discounts and prices rendered necessary by an unavoidable cause.